ligato/docs/docs/user-guide/concepts.md

 !!!
 Note
     To distinguish between the key prefix and key definitions described above, we will refer to the `/vnf-agent/<microservice label>/` value as the `microservice-label-prefix`

 Each VPP agent is defined with a construct known as the `microservice label`.
 It is used to group VPP agents with their specific configuration objects stored in the KV data store.
 VPP agents configured with the same microservice label will prepend that value to a `key prefix` described above to form a `microservice-label-prefix`.
-VPP agents will then watch or listen to configuration item changes indexed by their respective microservice-label-prefix.
+VPP agents will then watch or listen to configuration item changes that match their own microservice-label-prefix.

 In the figure below, `VPP Agent 1` on the left with a microservice label = `vpp1` will watch for configuration changes to objects with the microservice-label-prefix of `/vnf-agent/vpp1/`.
-VPP Agent 1 does not care about nor is it watching KV data store configuration updates beginning with `/vnf-agent/vpp2/` because that is affiliated with `VPP Agent 2`.
+VPP Agent 1 is not concerned with configuration updates beginning with `/vnf-agent/vpp2/` because those are affiliated with `VPP Agent 2` on the right.

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)

-The VPP agent validates the microservice-label-prefix and if the label matches, the KV pair is passed to the VPP agent configuration watchers.
+The VPP agent validates the microservice-label-prefix and if the label matches, the KV pair is passed to VPP agent configuration watchers.

-Additionally, if the remainder of long form key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing.
+Additionally, if the key is [registered](../developer-guide/model-registration.md), the KV pair is sent to a watcher for processing.
 Programming the VPP data plane is an example of the processing that can take place.

 This architecture promotes VPP agent configuration flexibility in the following manner:

 - single KV data store can support multiple VPP agent groups by using a unique microservice-label-prefix per group.
 - VPP agents can receive configuration data from multiple sources such as a KV data store or gRPC client.
 An [orchestrator plugin][orchestrator plugin] synchronizes and resolves any conflicts from the individual sources.
 This presents a "single configuration source" appearance to the VPP agent plugins.

 It should be noted that the VPP agent _does not require_ a KV data store.
-Configuration data can be provided using gRPC, AgentCtl, CLI or customized methods.
+Configuration data can be provided using gRPC, agentCtl, CLI or customized methods.
 That said, use of a KV data store to manage and distribute configuration data removes the burden of handling state in the CNFs.

 ---

 ### Supported KV Data Stores

 The VPP agent provides [connectors to different KV data stores](../plugins/db-plugins.md).
 All are built on a common abstraction called [kvdbsync][kvdbsync].
-The KVDB abstraction approach simplifies the process of changing out one KV data store for another with minimal effort.
+The approach simplifies the process of changing out one KV data store for another with minimal effort.